8 October 1932

 - The Indian Air Force or Bharatiya Vayu Sena, the air arm of the Indian armed forces came into being on 8 October 1932.
 It was established as an auxiliary air force of the Royal Air Force of Britain.
 The Indian Air Force Act 1932 removed its auxiliary status.

 - On 1 April 1933, the first squadron of the Indian Air Force (IAF) ‘No. 1 Squadron’ was commissioned with four Westland Wapiti biplanes and five pilots.
-All the pilots were Indians and they were commanded by British RAF Commanding officer Flight Lieutenant Cecil Bouchier who later became Air Vice Marshal.
+All the pilots were Indians and they were commanded by British RAF Commanding Officer Flight Lieutenant Cecil Bouchier who later became Air Vice Marshal.
 In 1943, the squadron was led by Acting Squadron Leader Arjan Singh, who later went on to become Marshal of the Indian Air Force (bestowed in 2002).

 - In March 1945, acknowledging the IAF’s achievements and contributions in the Second World War, the service was honoured by the bestowal of the title ‘Royal’ on its title by British monarch King George VI.
 On becoming a republic in 1950, the prefix ‘Royal’ was dropped.

-- During the Indo-Pakistan immediately after independence, the Royal Indian Air Force provided effective logistics support and transport to Indian troops although there was no direct air-to-air combat with Pakistani air force.
+- During the Indo-Pakistan immediately after independence, the Royal Indian Air Force provided effective logistics support and transport to Indian troops although there was no direct air-to-air combat with the Pakistani air force.

 - In 1950, the Royal Indian Air Force became the Indian Air Force.